 - Infill development along M Street should be constructed at the back of the sidewalk or near the front of the property.
-Building setbacks may vary within five feet of the build-to line. - Infill development constructed at the corners of M Street and Front Street or West Front Street should receive design treatment that locates both elevations to the build-to line at the back of the sidewalk. - Due to their proximity to the Sacramento Northern Bikeway, buildings on Front Street and West Front Street in the Village Center should be designed with their primary elevations oriented toward the street, and should be located near the front of the property at or near the build-to line, but should also d property at or near the build-to line, but should also address the Bikeway with architectural features and access points.
+Building setbacks may vary within five feet of the build-to line. - Infill development constructed at the corners of M Street and Front Street or West Front Street should receive design treatment that locates both elevations to the build-to line at the back of the sidewalk. - Due to their proximity to the Sacramento Northern Bikeway, buildings on Front Street and West Front Street in the Village Center should be designed with their primary elevations oriented toward the street, and should be located near the front of the property at or near the build-to line, but should also address the Bikeway with architectural features and access points.